vuejs/vue-class-component/README.md

 ### Using Mixins

-vue-class-component provides `mixin` helper function to use [mixin](https://vuejs.org/v2/guide/mixins.html) in class style manner.
-By using `mixin` helper, TypeScript can infer mixin type and inherit the type on the component type.
+vue-class-component provides `mixins` helper function to use [mixins](https://vuejs.org/v2/guide/mixins.html) in class style manner.
+By using `mixins` helper, TypeScript can infer mixin types and inherit them on the component type.

 Example of declaring a mixin: